 • Bishop Hartley students are well prepared for success in college and beyond.
 Our students are highly-attractive to colleges and universities both here and abroad.
 In the last five years, four Hartley students have received the extremely competitive and highly-coveted Joyce Scholarship to Notre Dame; essentially “full-rides” to one of the country’s top universities.

 • Hartley students stand out among their peers.
-More than 70 colleges and universities committed their resources to visit Hartley and meet with students.
+More than 70 colleges and universities have committed their resources to visit Hartley and meet with students.
 In short, it is clear that Hartley graduates are the types of students colleges want to see on their campuses.

 The following page provides a snapshot of some of the colleges and universities are students are or have attended.
+This list is not exhaustive.

 • Clemson University